-Rural women who are new to town or who may not feel like they are living their best life can feel lonely and unfulfilled.
+Inspiring rural women who are new to town or who may not feel like they are living their best life can feel lonely and unfulfilled.
 Is this you?

 Rebecca is from North Dakota.
 Rebecca is a speaker, author, mom to three and farm wife.
 The title of her book is “How Mommy Got Her Groove Back” which I think is amazing.
-Her purpose in life is to inspire women in small towns to live their best life as well.
+Her purpose in life is inspiring rural women in small towns to live their best life as well.
 She also has a radio talk show where she interviews guests and highlights rural life, but to the same way that I do here on this podcast.

 In this episode you’ll learn: